OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Store a concrete Rust payload type directly in the model when that type is local to `models`.
 Derive `FromJsonQueryResult` alongside its existing Serde derives and declare the entity field as `#[sea_orm(column_type = "JsonBinary")]`.

-For payloads owned by another crate, use exactly one private transparent persistence wrapper named `ForeignJson<T>`.
+For payloads owned by another crate, use exactly one public transparent persistence wrapper named `ForeignJson<T>`, with a private inner value.
+It is public because it appears in public model fields.
 This is the only generic persistence wrapper allowed.
 It exists solely to satisfy Rust's orphan rules without adding SeaORM dependencies to `schemas`; it must expose only construction, extraction, transparent Serde, and the traits required by SeaORM.
 Before implementing it, consult the expansion of SeaORM 2.0.2's `FromJsonQueryResult` derive and mirror that small implementation rather than inventing a broader abstraction.
 Transparent Serde preserves the payload's JSON shape; where an API-exposed entity field needs it, use a field-level OpenAPI `value_type` override for the underlying payload so the wrapper does not alter the published schema.

 Checked SQLx queries select the same column as `sqlx::types::Json<Payload>` explicitly; they do not use `ForeignJson<T>`.